Don's Plum

 Don's Plum is a 2001 black-and-white independent drama film directed by R. D. Robb, starring Leonardo DiCaprio, Tobey Maguire and Kevin Connolly.
-It was filmed in 1995–1996, and written by Robb with Bethany Ashton, Tawd Beckman, David Stutman and Dale Wheatley.
+It was filmed in 1995 and 1996, and written by Robb with Bethany Ashton, Tawd Beckman, David Stutman and Dale Wheatley.
 The film takes place over the course of one night in which a group of young adults discuss life while eating at a diner.

-The film was blocked from release in the U.S. and Canada, as DiCaprio and Maguire claim that they had only agreed to star in a short film but not a feature film.
+The film was blocked from release in the U.S. and Canada because DiCaprio and Maguire claimed they had agreed to star in only a short film but not a feature film.
 Blake Sennett of Rilo Kiley provided the soundtrack for the film.
 His bandmate Jenny Lewis has a role as Sara.
 It is the second film collaboration between Maguire and DiCaprio, the first being This Boy's Life, released in 1993, and the third being The Great Gatsby, released in 2013.

 Plot

-The film follows a group of young men, around 20 years old, who meet at Don's Plum, a Los Angeles restaurant, every Saturday night.
-The group often brings new women they've met to these gatherings.
-One of the main characters, Ian, a peculiar but somewhat charismatic young man, is seen at a jazz bar attempting to invite a woman to join him and his friends at the restaurant.
+A group of young men, all about 20 years old, meet at Don's Plum, a Los Angeles restaurant, every Saturday night.
+The group often brings new women they have met to these gatherings.
+Ian, a peculiar but somewhat charismatic young man, is at a jazz bar attempting to invite a woman to join him and his friends at the restaurant.
 After being rejected twice, he asks Juliette, a waitress he knows, to come along.
 Meanwhile, Amy, a young woman kicked out of a car by her boyfriend, hitchhikes and is picked up by Ian's friend Jeremy, an aspiring actor.
 Jeremy and another friend, Derek, meet with an acquaintance, Leon.
 Derek takes Leon's phone and ignores him as he unsuccessfully tries to call a girl, leaving Leon upset after Derek declines his invitation to hang out.

-Another friend, Brad, who is bisexual, finishes sleeping with Sara and invites her to join the group, on the condition that he pretends they’ve just met.
-At the diner, the group introduces themselves and orders food from Flo, a waitress who, through internal narration, reveals her dissatisfaction with her job and her affair with the restaurant's owner, Don, to secure a better schedule.
-The group engages in various conversations, but tensions arise when Derek insults an overweight woman, upsetting Amy, while the others mostly find it amusing.
-Derek and Jeremy begin to isolate and antagonize Amy, with Ian being the only one to defend her.
+Another friend, Brad, who is bisexual, finishes sleeping with Sara and invites her to join the group on the condition that he pretends they have just met.
+At the diner, the group introduces themselves and orders food from Flo, a waitress who is dissatisfied with her job and her affair with the restaurant's owner, Don, to secure a better schedule.
+The group engages in various conversations, but tensions arise when Derek insults an overweight woman, upsetting Amy, while the others find it amusing.
+Derek and Jeremy begin to isolate and antagonize Amy, with Ian the only one to defend her.
 Amy leaves in a fit of anger, briefly returning to throw a bag at the group.
-Sara’s friend Constance joins the group after spotting Sara through the window, and they continue their conversations, which include a minor argument with a man at another table.
+Sara's friend Constance joins the group after spotting Sara through the window, and they continue their conversations, which include a minor argument with a man at another table.